woodser/monero-ts/docs/developer_guide/getting_started.md

-# Getting started with monero-javascript part 1: creating a Node.js application
+# Getting started part 1: creating a Node.js application

 ## What is monero-javascript?